zzxwill/odps/intl.en-US/User Guide/SDK/Python SDK.md

     ```

--   Although it is easier to call `Schema.from_lists` for initialization, annotations of columns and partitions cannot be directly set.
+-   Although it is easier to call `Schema.from_lists` for initialization, annotations of columns and partitions cannot be set directly.

     ```
     >>> schema = Schema.from_lists(['num'], ['bigint'], ['pt'], ['string'])